cconner91/TeeUp/README.md

 The handicap scoring algorithm will then be applied to different games to ensure the proper number of strokes, points and other scoring is fairly integrated.

+The handicap for a player for a given match is not only based on their actual handicap value, but also with the course rating.
+If a player is a 10 handicap, and they are playing a tougher golf course, their course handicap may actually be 13.

 This will be an optional tool for players to apply when they play a game.

+### Course Handicap Calculation:
+To convert a player's Handicap Index into a Course Handicap for a specific course and set of tees, use this formula:

+Course Handicap = (Handicap Index) × (Slope Rating ÷ 113) + (Course Rating - Par)

+Explanation of Terms

+Handicap Index: A portable number representing your potential scoring ability (e.g., 10.4)

+Slope Rating: How difficult the course is for a bogey golfer compared to a scratch golfer (range: 55–155; 113 is average)

+Course Rating: What a scratch golfer is expected to shoot (e.g., 71.2)

+Par: The expected score for the course (e.g., 72)

+Say a golfer has a Handicap Index of 12.3, and they're playing from a tee with:

+Slope Rating: 130
+Course Rating: 70.5
+Par: 72

+Course Handicap = 12.3 × (130 / 113) + (70.5 - 72)
+                = 12.3 × 1.1504 + (-1.5)
+                = 14.15 - 1.5
+                = 12.65 → Rounded = 13

+So this player’s Course Handicap = 13.

+### How Handicaps are Calulated in Scoring Matches:

+Once a player(s) handicap for a match is calculated, in stroke play, it is fairly simple to determine the handicap for scoring the match.

+Each hole on every golf course is assigned a difficulty value ranging from 1-18, 1 being the "hardest" and 18 being the "easiest" (assuming it's a standard 18 hole course).

+If a player has a handicap of 7 for a given match, they will, as a result, receive an additional stroke on the 7 most difficult holes.

+There will be 2 scores for any player using a handicap in their match

+### GROSS SCORE: This is the score (in stroke play) the player receives without factoring in the handicap.
+### NET SCORE: This is the score (in stroke play) the player receives once the handicap is factored into the score.

+E.g. Assume a player has a handicap of 7 for a given match.
+They are playing the 2nd hole which happens to be the #1 handicap hole on the course (meaning it's considered the most difficult hole on the course).
+This 2nd hole that this player is playing is a Par 5.
+Now assume this player scores a 6 on this hole meaning it took them 6 strokes to get the ball in the hole.
+Because this is the #1 most difficult hole on the course AND the player has a handicap of 7, then they will receive a Net Par of 5 when the hole is scored.

+### Additional Handicap Calculations

+In some formats (e.g., Best Ball, Scramble, Match Play), you apply allowances to the Course Handicap to get the Playing Handicap:

+### Stroke Play: 100% of the Handicap

+### Best-Ball: 85% (for men), 90% (for women)

+### Scramble: Team-based formulas (e.g., 35% of A + 15% of B)

+### Custom: Users will be able to enter a custom handicap allowance based on a percentage

+So:

+Playing Handicap = Course Handicap × Format Allowance %

+## Example Formulas

+📄 Setup

+Assume:

+A2: Handicap Index (e.g., 12.3)
+B2: Slope Rating (e.g., 130)
+C2: Course Rating (e.g., 70.5)
+D2: Course Par (e.g., 72)
+E2: Allowance % (e.g., 0.85 for 85%)

+### JS Code

+function calculateCourseHandicap(handicapIndex: number, slope: number, courseRating: number, par: number): number {
+  const rawHandicap = handicapIndex * (slope / 113) + (courseRating - par);
+  return Math.round(rawHandicap);
+}

+function calculatePlayingHandicap(handicapIndex: number, slope: number, courseRating: number, par: number, allowancePercent: number): number {
+  const courseHandicap = calculateCourseHandicap(handicapIndex, slope, courseRating, par);
+  return Math.round(courseHandicap * allowancePercent);
+}

+// Example
+const courseHcp = calculateCourseHandicap(12.3, 130, 70.5, 72); // => 13
+const playingHcp = calculatePlayingHandicap(12.3, 130, 70.5, 72, 0.85); // => 11

+### Python Code

+def calculate_course_handicap(handicap_index, slope_rating, course_rating, par):
+    raw_handicap = handicap_index * (slope_rating / 113) + (course_rating - par)
+    return round(raw_handicap)

+def calculate_playing_handicap(handicap_index, slope_rating, course_rating, par, allowance_percent):
+    course_handicap = calculate_course_handicap(handicap_index, slope_rating, course_rating, par)
+    return round(course_handicap * allowance_percent)

+Example:
+course_hcp = calculate_course_handicap(12.3, 130, 70.5, 72)  # => 13
+playing_hcp = calculate_playing_handicap(12.3, 130, 70.5, 72, 0.85)  # => 11

 ______________________________________________________________

 # Application Sections

 ## Sign Up Page